-You may also need to bring an extra fishing rod or reel.
+You may also need to bring an extra fishing reel.
 Ensure that you’ve cleaned them up thoroughly and that the reels aren’t tangled up.
 Then, when choosing from among the many fishing rods that are sold, you’ll also want to choose those that are of superior quality.
 These can be expensive, but it’s one essential that’s meant to last, even in the most difficult of catches.

 6. Plastic Worms

 Most expert fishermen prefer to use live baits.
 However, it can also help to have a handful of plastic worms each time you set off on a fishing trip.
 When you don’t know the kind of fish that you are bound to catch, plastic worms are one of the best universal baits, particularly for bass, so it’s always good to have this as a back-up.

 A first aid kit is always good to have, particularly when you are going far for your fishing trip, or on an overnight one.
 If you are using your own boat, then it’s good to have this stored aboard and updated from time to time.
 While fishing is fun, you’ll never know what dangers you’ll come across.